lauralait/fsharp-exercism/README.md

-# fsharp-calculator
+# fsharp exercices
-A small project to review the basic knowledge about F#.
+Small exercises to review the basic knowledge about F#.